WhatYouThing/NoFrills/README.md

 ## Credits

-- [Orbit](https://github.com/MeteorDevelopment/orbit): Goated event system which keeps the mod blazing fast.
+- [Orbit](https://github.com/MeteorDevelopment/orbit): Event system which keeps the mod blazing fast.
 - [Skyblocker](https://github.com/SkyblockerMod/Skyblocker): Has more info on how YACL works than its wiki.
 Also borrowed a tiny bit of code I guess.
 - [clientcommands](https://github.com/Earthcomputer/clientcommands): Taught me rendering magic with mixins.